mmistakes/so-simple-theme/events/stancon2018/index.md

 # [Classes/Tutorials](#classes)

-We have tutorials that start at the crack of 8am for those desiring further edification beyond the program--these do not run in parallel to the main session but do run parallel to each other--rooms to be determined (Merrill or Scripps):
+We have tutorials that start at the crack of 7am for those desiring further edification beyond the program--these do not run in parallel to the main session but do run parallel to each other--rooms to be determined (Merrill or Scripps):

 - [Introduction to Stan:](#intro) Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
 Wed-Fri 8-10am, Thurs 2:30-4:10pm.
 Jonah Sol Gabry, Mitzi Morris, Sean Talts.

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 Wed 8-9am, Thurs 3:30-4:10, Friday 8-9am.
 Jonathan Auerback, Eric Novik.

 - [Advanced Hiearical Models in Stan:](#advanced) The hard stuff.
 Ben Goodrich.
-9-10am Wed.
+9-10am Wed, 7-8am Thurs, 7-8am Friday.

 - [Model assessment, selection and inference after model selection](#model) The tutorial covers cross-validation, reference predictive and projection predictive approaches for model assessment, selection and inference after model selection.
 I discuss when cross-validation is useful and when we can do better than cross-validation (and why not to use WAIC).
 The tutorial is accommopanied with R notebooks using rstanarm, bayesplot, loo, and projpred packages.
 You can bring also your own data and model to get recommendations for model assessment and selection.
 Aki Vehtari, Thurs 8-9am